nhsd-exeter/dos-integration/README.md

 Code quality checks can be done with the pip installed 'flake8' module and run with the command.
     python3 -m flake8 --max-line-length=120

-This is also wrapped in a function
+This is also wrapped in a function:

-To check the code quality run:
-    make python-code-check FILES=./application
-    make python-code-check FILES=./test
+    make python-linting

 ## Testing